|AT A GLANCE||PRICING||HEADLINE|

 The new models are heavy, difficult-to-move beds, but they now offer a heck of a lot more support and still have great airflow.
 The big reason to get a Purple mattress, though, is that you want a nice combination of airflow, responsiveness, pressure relief, and support—you won’t find that with many mattresses beyond those from Purple.

 Cocoon Chill by Sealy is a moderately-priced bed that uses phase-change materials in its cover to keep you cool at night.
 It won’t sleep as cool as the Brooklyn Bedding Aurora, but it also costs less.
 And one nice thing about Cocoon is that it comes in two different firmness levels, although they do feel very similar and are best for back, stomach, and combo sleepers.
+You can see all of the configurations on Cocoon’s website.

 If you’re open to a dense memory foam feel, Cocoon is a pretty darn good option.
 Plus, it’s a bed-in-a-box mattress that comes with a 100-night trial period and free returns, which is great if you’re not 100% certain what you want in a mattress.